 For your safety, a patient safety aide (PSA) or video monitor camera will be monitoring you 24 hours a day.
-If you have a video monitor camera, it is monitored by a technician at a different location.
+If you have a video monitor camera, it is monitored by a technician at a different location and there is no video recording.
 If you have a PSA, they will always be with you.
 This includes when you eat, shower and use the bathroom.

 To keep you safe, bed rest and fall precautions are put in place.
-You always need to sit or lay in bed.
+You will wear a yellow wristband and have a yellow leaf outside your door to notify staff that you are at high risk for falls.
+You always need to sit in bed with your back supported or lay in bed.
 You may not exercise or walk around your room.
-You may be allowed to walk to the bathroom with one of the staff.
-To notify staff that you are at high risk for falls, you will wear a yellow wristband and a yellow leaf is placed outside your door.
+You may be allowed to walk to the bathroom with a staff member.

 While you are here, we give you a healthy diet with the vitamins and minerals your body needs.
-The clinical nutritionists plan your meals.
-They will ask you what you like and don’t like.
+The nutritionists plan your meals.
 Your nurses will not talk about food or teach about nutrition while you are here.

 You will eat 3 meals and up to 3 snacks a day.
-Your meals and snacks come to your room at planned times.
+Your meals and snacks will be brought to your room at planned times.